Different manifestations of dance education in modern Greece

 Modern dance schools in Greece

-In practical terms, modern dance schools and dance unions in Greece tend to mainly teach traditional folk dances, followed by foreign dances, which are the aforementioned developments of classic ballet.
+In practical terms, modern dance schools and dance unions in Greece tend to mainly teach traditional folk dances, followed by foreign dances, which are the aforementioned developments of classical ballet.
 The teaching of artistic dance in Greece has always been rare due to a number of historical reasons: firstly, due to the absence of formal dance practice during the Byzantine era; secondly, due to the loss of contacts with the West during the Ottoman occupation period; thirdly, due to the sudden intrusion of foreign artistic dances in the newly founded Greek state; fourthly, due to the political divisions between ‘traditional’ and ‘artistic’ dance styles in modern Greece; fifthly, due to the broader neglect of artistic dance by the mainstream media; and finally, due to the non-existence of an updated higher education framework concerning dance practice in modern Greece.
 The above reasons probably caused a delay in the development of artistic dance in Greece, which was not noted in other genres of dance practice (Tsatsou-Symeonidi 2003, 179).

 Dance practice as a social manifestation

-In the author’s own view, the urbanisation of the last five decades in Greece, and also the spread of popular culture through television, have produced a rupture between tradition and the dance practices of rural Greek communities.
+In the author’s view, the urbanisation of the last five decades in Greece, along with the spread of popular culture through television, has produced a rupture between tradition and the dance practices of rural Greek communities.
 In the past, for example, the rural celebrations following religious festivals were dominated by traditional dances; nowadays, however, such festivals seem to have a rather ‘Pan-Hellenic’ dance character.
 The participant is likely to listen to island-style music and dance ‘traditional’ island dances, even in weddings that take place in the Greek highlands.
 This homogenisation of ‘traditional’ dances is also likely to be an official state policy in favour of a constructed ‘Pan-Hellenic’ cultural identity, which would override all other local (rural or urban) cultural identities.

 Dance practice in modern entertainment